 Klootschieten is a game played commonly in the Netherlands and the East Frisia region of Germany.
 This game requires that the participants throw the ball as far as they can.
-The ball used for playing Klootschieten is called kloot.
+The ball used for playing Klootschieten is called a kloot.

 This game is played in three different styles namely field, street and standing style.

 In the field version of Klootschieten, the team has to reach a patch of grass with the fewest throws.
 The field kloot is made of wood and lead and is 7-8 cm in diameter.
 There are curves and difference of heights in the course and the real skill is to ensure the ball reaches the patch of grass in the minimum number of throws